 Still the safe complex had some good old-fashioned iron doors with top grade tumbler locks, although these would be no defence against his accomplice with his dimension breaching hand.

 Sitting outside a bank in a vintage Bentley with the engine running might be a bit of a giveaway, so Gregory and Sarah were parked in the underground garage.
 With Stiletto’s nerve agent, this time a mild version, and his neutralisation of the security system, they weren’t expecting any problems with their escape.
-Somebody hadn’t taken into account the tenacity of The Rabbit.
+But somebody hadn’t taken into account the tenacity of The Rabbit.

-The Rabbit was sitting in the shadows, whiskers twitching, watching the occupants of the old turbo charged Bentley.
-With a twitch of his ears he gave the signal for the counter offensive.
+The Rabbit was sitting in the shadows, whiskers twitching, watching the occupants of the old turbocharged Bentley.
+With a twitch of his ears he gave the signal for the counter-offensive.

 With lightning speed, though an almost casual air, Eaglebeard reached through its chest and crushed its pounding heart.
-Unfortunately, fourteen hundred pounds of dead bear toppled forward crushing and trapping him against the vault floor.
+Unfortunately, fourteen hundred pounds of dead bear toppled forward, crushing and trapping him against the vault floor.

-Strong as Stiletto was, he couldn’t shift a fourteen hundred pound carcass, but he had one of those iridium blades, said to be able to cut the fabric of the universe, although not in the way of Eaglebeard’s hand, and he was able to joint the bear into moveable lumps.
+Strong as Stiletto was, he couldn’t shift a fourteen hundred pound carcass, but he had one of those iridium blades, said to be able to cut the fabric of the universe, although not in the way of Eaglebeard’s hand, and he was able to joint the bear into manageable lumps.
 Fifteen minutes later a very broken and bloody Haydrift Eaglebeard sat on the floor, wondering with his friend, how the bloody hell they were going to get out of this one.

 Being a serendipitous lot, where the thought of a friend often found that friend walking around the corner, or at the least, calling on the phone, at that moment the door of the vault momentarily hummed, then vanished, and silhouetted on its other side was Sarah, aka Lady Bane, holding a gun of some sort.